-- Now, Grasp the bar using a shoulder-width supinated (reverse or underhand) grip (palms facing you).
+- Grasp the bar with a shoulder-width supinated (reverse or underhand) grip (palms facing you).

-- Exhale when you pull the bar down until it touches your upper chest and squeeze your back muscles and hold for a count of two.
+- Exhale as you pull the bar down until it touches your upper chest, squeezing your back muscles, and hold for a count of two.

-- Inhale whenever you return the bar to its initial or starting position.
+- Inhale as you return the bar to its initial position.

-- Repeat this exercise for the desired number of repetitions.
+- Repeat this exercise for your desired number of repetitions.

 Reverse Grip Lat Pulldown Mistakes